FistOfHit/SixRackUnits/newsletters/2025/april_2025/april_2025.md

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/cloudmatrix384_picture.jpeg)

+*Source: SemiAnalysis*

 Seeing the trend in the market for rack-scale systems, Huawei have announced their own reference architecture, the [CloudMatrix (CM) 384](https://semianalysis.com/2025/04/16/huawei-ai-cloudmatrix-384-chinas-answer-to-nvidia-gb200-nvl72/), a multi-rack system built around the Ascend 910C AI accelerators and "[CloudEngine](https://carrier.huawei.com/en/products/fixed-network/b2b/ethernet-switches/dc-switches)" network switches.
 The 16-rack, 384 chip SKU hosts 4 x 8-GPU air-cooled servers per rack over 12 racks with 4 racks of switches, and is fully optically connected for its single scale-up domain; this means that unlike the NVL72 which uses copper for its NVLink scale-up network, the CM384 uses almost 5400 400G transceivers.
 Some analysts predict this fact alone will limit the number of CM384s that will ever be deployed as its possible that the [supply of transceivers](https://x.com/ResearchQf/status/1916580472706195724) will be insufficient to meet the demand for the racks, whilst others raise concerns about the total power draw of the system being a hindrance to its adoption, predicted to be at ~560-600kW per unit, well over 3x the advertised power of the NVL72.
-Despite this, SemiAnalysis' calculations show an advantage in the FLOPs/Watt ratio of the CM384 over the NVL72, also noting that power capacity is usually not an issue for datacenters in China as it is in the US and Europe.
+Despite this, SemiAnalysis' calculations show an advantage in the FLOPs/Watt ratio of the CM384 over the NVL72, also noting that power availability is usually not an issue for datacenters in China as it is in the US and Europe.

-As for the system's specs:

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/cloudmatrix384_diagram.png)

+*Source: SemiAnalysis*

+As for the system's specs ([1](https://semianalysis.com/2025/04/16/huawei-ai-cloudmatrix-384-chinas-answer-to-nvidia-gb200-nvl72/#cloudmatrix384-scale-up-topology-estimates) [2](https://www.google.com/amp/s/www.nextplatform.com/2024/08/13/huaweis-hisilicon-can-compete-with-nvidia-gpus-in-china/amp/)):
+* ~300 PFLOPs at BF16, ~780 TFLOPs per chip
+* 49.2TB of HBM total, 128GB per chip
+* ~1 PFLOPs aggregate unidirectional scale-up bandwidth
+* ~150 TFLOPs aggregate unidirectional scale-out bandwidth
+* ~600kW TDP at peak load with all transceivers in

 ## Other notable headlines